-A payment of \$62,210,121 the first year and \$65,479,578 the second year from the general fund shall be disbursed by the Department of Education to local school divisions to support the state share of 17 professional instructional positions per 1,000 students for whom English is a second language.
+A payment of \$82,232,407 the first year and \$95,145,149 the second year from the general fund shall be disbursed by the Department of Education to local school divisions to support the state share of 20 professional instructional positions per 1,000 students for whom English is a second language.
 Local school divisions shall provide a local match based on the composite index of local ability-to-pay.

-- 19. Special Education Instruction Payments - a.
-The Department of Education shall establish rates for all elements of Special Education Instruction Payments. - b.
-Out of the appropriations in this Item, the Department of Education shall make available, subject to implementation by the Superintendent of Public Instruction, an amount estimated at \$97,495,378 the first year and \$103,608,609 the second year from the Lottery Proceeds Fund for the purpose of the state's share of the tuition rates for approved public school regional programs.
-Notwithstanding any contrary provision of law, the state's share of the tuition rates shall be based on the composite index of local ability-to-pay. - c.
-Out of the amounts for Financial Assistance for Categorical Programs, \$35,588,024 the first year and \$35,588,024 the second year from the general fund is appropriated to permit the Department of Education to enter into agreements with selected local school boards for the provision of educational services to children residing in certain hospitals, clinics, and detention homes by employees of the local school boards.
+19. Special Education Instruction Payments

+a.
+The Department of Education shall establish rates for all elements of Special Education Instruction Payments.

+b.
+Out of the appropriations in this Item, the Department of Education shall make available, subject to implementation by the Superintendent of Public Instruction, an amount estimated at \$101,152,929 the first year and \$101,152,929 the second year from the Lottery Proceeds Fund for the purpose of the state's share of the tuition rates for approved public Special Education Regional Tuition school programs.
+Notwithstanding any contrary provision of law, the state's share of the tuition rates shall be based on the composite index of local ability-to-pay.

+c.
+Out of the amounts for Financial Assistance for Categorical Programs, \$36,591,267 the first year and \$37,546,662 the second year from the general fund is appropriated to permit the Department of Education to enter into agreements with selected local school boards for the provision of educational services to children residing in certain hospitals, clinics, and detention homes by employees of the local school boards.
 The portion of these funds provided for educational services to children residing in local or regional detention homes shall only be determined on the basis of children detained in such facilities through a court order issued by a court of the Commonwealth.
 The selection and employment of instructional and administrative personnel under such agreements will be the responsibility of the local school board in accordance with procedures as prescribed by the local school board.
-State payments for the first year to the local school boards operating these programs will be based on certified expenditures from the fourth quarter of FY 2018 and the first three quarters of FY 2019.
-State payments for the fourth quarter of FY 2019 and the first three programs will be based on certified expenditures from the fourth quarter of FY 2019 and the first three quarters of FY 2020.
+State payments for the first year to the local school boards operating these programs will be based on certified expenditures from the fourth quarter of FY 2020 and the first three quarters of FY 2021.
+State payments for the second year to the local school boards operating these programs will be based on certified expenditures from the fourth quarter of FY 2020 and the first three quarters of FY 2021.
+State payments for the second year to the local school boards operating these programs will be based on certified expenditures from the fourth first three quarters of FY 2022.